ChadFarrow/Auto-musicL-Maker/README.md

 ### How to Use
 1. Paste an XML feed URL into the box
 2. Click Load or press Enter
+3. Fill in all playlist details:
+   - Author, Title, Description
+   - Website URL (link)
+   - Language Code (defaults to 'en')
+   - Playlist Date and Last Build Date (use "Now" buttons)
-3. Enter Author, Title, Description, Image URL
+   - Image URL (optional)
-4. If this is a new feed click "Generate GUID"
+   - GUID (click "Generate GUID" for new feeds)
-5. Click Generate XML
+4. Click Generate XML
-6. The generated XML appears in the Output section
+5. The generated XML appears in the Output section
-7. Click Download XML to save the playlist
+6. Click Download XML to save the playlist

 ## 🔧 Automated Playlist Generation